Incognito (TV series): Production

 Incognito reportedly had a limited budget and equipment with the cast smaller than a typical television series.
 Principal photography commenced in September 2024 in Matera and Bari in Italy.
-By February 2024, filming has moved to Yamagata, Japan amidst heavy snowfall.
+By February 2025, filming has moved to Yamagata, Japan amidst heavy snowfall.

 Filming also took place in other places in the Philippines including Itogon and Baguio, Benguet and El Nido, Palawan.
 A resort in El Nido was used to depict Isla Rosa, the island which was used as a headquarters by the series' protagonists.
 The last scenes were captured in Marawi in June 2025.

+The second season started filming in Tawi-Tawi.

 Release

 Incognito was first released on Netflix on January 17, 2025, or three days before its broadcast on traditional television.
-It premiered at Kapamilya Channel and other sister networks on January 20, 2025.
+It premiered at Kapamilya Channel and other television channels & platforms on January 20, 2025.

 Reception

 Ratings and viewership

 Upon its release, Incognito went number one on Netflix's most watched shows in the Philippines.
 The series opened with 585,973 peak concurrent live viewers on its premiere on Kapamilya Online Live streamed through YouTube.
 On February 21, 2025, Incognito attained its all-time viewership record of 997,260 concurrent live viewers.

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, Incognito premiered with 8.7% rating.
 On February 10, 2025, the series garnered a 10% rating, becoming the third most watched program in the Philippines.